stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 To thaw the system:

-* On peg-in, the system can freeze if Stackers cannot complete a WSTS signing round to vote to accept, reject, or abstain from a peg-in request, and the peg-in requests remains pending for too long.
-To thaw the system, the Stackers would need to come back online and acknowledge all pending peg-in transactions.
-If the system remains frozen across a prepare phase, then the system can be thawed by the Stackers passing the BTC to the new set of Stackers, which would cancel the pending peg-in requests.
+* On deposit, the system can freeze if Stackers cannot complete a WSTS signing round to vote to accept, reject, or abstain from a deposit request, and the deposit requests remains pending for too long.
+To thaw the system, the Stackers would need to come back online and acknowledge all pending deposit transactions.
+If the system remains frozen across a prepare phase, then the system can be thawed by the Stackers passing the BTC to the new set of Stackers, which would cancel the pending deposit requests.

-* On peg-out, the system can freeze if Stackers cannot complete a timely signing round to vote to process the peg-out.
-To thaw the system, Stackers would need to come back online to either fulfill all pending peg-out requests, or NACK them.
+* On withdraw, the system can freeze if Stackers cannot complete a timely signing round to vote to process the withdraw.
+To thaw the system, Stackers would need to come back online to either fulfill all pending withdraw requests, or NACK them.
 If the system remains frozen across a reward cycle boundary, then it thaws if the old Stackers are able to transfer their BTC to the new Stackers.
-This act will cancel all pending sBTC peg-out requests.
+This act will cancel all pending sBTC withdraw requests.

-* On peg-transfer, the system can freeze in one of two ways:  the new Stackers cannot vote on a new aggregate public key and redeem script before the end of the reward cycle, or the old Stackers cannot hand off all of the BTC to the new Stackers by the start of the new reward cycle.
+* On BTC-transfer, the system can freeze in one of two ways:  the new Stackers cannot vote on a new aggregate public key and redeem script before the end of the reward cycle, or the old Stackers cannot hand off all of the BTC to the new Stackers by the start of the new reward cycle.
 The only way to thaw the system